wingsoftomorrow/wingstomorrow/content/team.md

 Lieutenant Avery C. Nwokike is a native of Charleston, SC.
 He received his commission in 2017 upon graduating from the U.S. Naval Academy where he earned a Bachelor of Science degree in Ocean Engineering.
 Following graduation he reported to Naval Air Station (NAS) Pensacola, Florida, for Aviation Preflight Indoctrination.

-Nwokike graduated from Training Squadron (VT) 2 at NAS Whiting Field, Florida and earned his “Wings of Gold” in 2019 with VT-31, NAS Corpus Christi, Texas.
+Avery graduated from Training Squadron (VT) 2 at NAS Whiting Field, Florida and earned his “Wings of Gold” in 2019 with VT-31, NAS Corpus Christi, Texas.
 He then reported to the “Pro’s Nest” of Patrol Squadron (VP) 30 aboard NAS Jacksonville, Florida.

 In 2020, he joined the “World Watchers” of Fleet Air Reconnaissance Squadron (VQ) 1 aboard NAS Whidbey Islnd, Washington.
 While at VQ-1 he qualified as an EP-3E Electronic Warfare Aircraft Commander (EWAC), Mission Commander, and Instructor Pilot while completing deployments to 5th, 6th, and 7th Fleet, conducting Intelligence, Surveillance, and Reconnaissance missions in support of Theater, Fleet, and Task Force Commander tasking.

 He reported to Scientific Development Squadron (VXS) 1 in September 2023 and currently serves as the Safety Officer, Aviation Safety Officer, and P-3C Naval Air Training and Operating Procedures Standardization (NATOPS) Instructor.
 He also qualified as a RC-12M Transport Plane Commander, and assists with the Command Fitness Leader and Command Finance Specialist programs.

-Nwokike has accumulated over 1,350 hours in the EP-3E Aries, P-3C Orion, and RC-12M Huron.
+Avery has accumulated over 1,350 hours in the EP-3E Aries, P-3C Orion, and RC-12M Huron.
 His personal awards include the Navy and Marine Corps Achievement Medal and various other unit and campaign awards.
 ## Lieutenant Yanni Vrotsos
-### Board Member
+### Chief Operations Officer

 ![Yanni Vrotsos](/yanni.PNG)

 Yanni Vrotsos is from Titusville, Florida.
 He graduated from the US Naval Academy in 2017 with a B.S. in Ocean Engineering.
 He earned his Wings of Gold as a Pilot in April of 2019 and was stationed out of NAS Whidbey Island for his Sea Tour flying the P-8A Poseidon.
 He has nearly 100 hours of Aircraft Commander time and completed deployments and detachments all over the world, including various counties in Europe, the Middle East, and Africa.
 He is currently on his Shore Tour stationed in Washington, DC and enthusiastically joined Wings of Tomorrow in order to provide valuable insight that he wished he received before Flight School.

 ## Lieutenant Changdae Hahm
-### Board Member
+### Director, Mentorship

 ![Changdae Hahm](/changdae.PNG)